 - You should be able to prove your English language proficiency.
 10 points.

 - You should be able to provide proof that you’ll be able to handle the expenses involved for the entire duration of your stay.
-This will add another 10 points to your kitty.
+This will earn you another 10 points.

 The point-based system has made the visa process more streamlined.
 Another advantage is that, under this system, you can apply for a visa up to 6 months before the course start date.